yayinternet/cs193x-course/homework/hw2-quiz-ext.md

   - Width of the element **including** the border is `32.5%`
     - **Hint:** The `box-sizing` CSS property might be helpful.
 See April 12 slides.
   - Space between the border and the content of the element is `10px`.
+- Choice image (i.e. dog, house, or toy image)
+  - **Hints:** We did not tell you the width or height of the image intentionally, as we want you figure out how to get it to behave like this.
+There are many ways to get the images to "shrink" inside its container
+    - The [tic-tac-toe example]({{relative}}lectures/09/tictactoe.html) has almost the same layout, and fits the X and O images into the invisible `<div>` containers.
+Take a look at the CSS for this example.
+    - The beverage image of HW1 also had similar behavior.
+Recall what dimensions we gave you for the beverage image.
+    - You are allowed to modify the HTML if you'd like (but you don't necessarily have to if you choose a different approach)
+    - You might also find [`:first-child`](https://developer.mozilla.org/en-US/docs/Web/CSS/:first-child) pseudo-selector helpful (but you don't necessarily have to if you choose a different approach)
 - Checkbox
   - The unchecked image is `images/unchecked.png`
   - The height and width is of the image is `20px`